TrevorStubbs/201-lab2/README.md

     - What observations or questions do you have about what you've learned?
     - How long did it take you to complete this assignment?
 How long did you think it was going to take

-30min to make the `<ol>`
+30min to make the `<ol>`-
-1 hour to refactor into non functions
+1 hour to refactor into non functions-
-30 min to make the guessing game
+30 min to make the guessing game-
 1 hour to make the 7th question
 30min for final score.